-The agency is in the second year of a five-year closure plan for Gulf Coast Center, and continues the reduced reliance on public facilities for Long Term Care by transferring residents to community based settings.
-In FY 2005/2006, the agency moved 90 individuals from state operated facilities as a part of the effort to move 300 residents out of state institutions by 2010.
-This activity also supports the Brown v.
-Bush federal lawsuit agreement.
+The agency is beginning the third year of a five-year closure plan for Gulf Coast Center, and continues to reduce reliance on public facilities for Long Term Care by transitioning residents to community based settings.
+In FY 2006/2007, the agency moved 60 individuals from state operated facilities as a part of the effort to transition 180 residents out of state institutions by June 30, 2007.
+This activity met one of the requirements of the Brown v.
+Bush federal lawsuit settlement agreement.
+The Agency continues to support the continuum of care provided by all service settings for individuals with disabilities.